-On Monday, August 22nd, MassDEP collected water samples from both East and West Monponsett Ponds.
-The samples were analyzed by MassDEP on August 23-26th.
-The East Monponsett sample collected at the Rt 36 boat ramp in Halifax showed no cyanobacteria.
-The West Monponsett Pond samples showed cyanobacteria levels of 423,000 cells/ml at 4th Avenue Beach, 518,000 cells/ml at the state boat ramp, and 437,000 cells/ml at Ocean Ave beach.
-The West Monponsett Pond levels are all above the MDPH guideline level of 70,000 cells/ml.
+On Monday, September 26th, MassDEP collected water samples from both East and West Monponsett Ponds.
+The samples were analyzed by MassDEP on September 27-29th.
+The East Monponsett sample collected at the Rt 36 boat ramp in Halifax showed a cyanobacteria level of 250 cells/ml.
+The West Monponsett Pond samples showed cyanobacteria levels of 1,292,000 cells/ml at the 4th Avenue beach, 1,360,000 cells/ml at the state boat ramp, and 1,431,000 cells/ml at Ocean Ave beach.
+The West Monponsett Pond levels are above the MDPH guideline level of 70,000 cells/ml.

-Pond levels are lower than normal because Halifax has received very little rain during June (about 1 inch) and July (about 1.5 inches as of July 28).
-According to the United State Drought Monitor, Halifax is located at the border of regions marked "Abonormally Dry" and "Moderate Drought".
-The low level of the Pond is not due to the Brockton Water Department diverting water during these two months as they have not diverted during these two months.
+Pond levels are lower than normal because Halifax has received very little rain during June (about 1 inch), July (about 1.5 inches), August (again, another 1.5 inches) and September (less than 1 inch as of September 26).
+According to the United State Drought Monitor, Halifax is located in the region marked "Extreme Drought".
+The low level of the Pond is not due to the Brockton Water Department diverting water during these three months as they have not diverted during these three months.

 Water Restrictions Continue

 Restrictions on outside lawn watering and other outdoor water use continue.
 Check the announcement from the Water Department for more details.

 Cultural Council Grant Applications Available